zhaobeibo/RepData_PeerAssessment1/PA1_template.md

 nsmedian <- median(nsdata.total$steps)
 ```

+Strategy for imputing missing data:

+Missing data is filled with the mean of the time interval in which the missing data is recorded.

 The total number of missing values in the dataset is 2304 .

 The mean of the total number of steps taken per day is 10766.1886792.